Top 25 Most Popular Korean Street Foods

 24. 뻥튀기 (Bbeongtwigi: Korean Puffed Rice)

-It is very crispy and then becomes a little sticky in your mouth.
-Vendor trucks often moves between towns selling the puffed rice and grains.
+It is very crispy and then becomes a bit sticky in your mouth.
+Vendor trucks often move between towns selling puffed rice and grains.

 25. 회오리 감자 (Hweori Gamja: Tonado potatoes)